 It might be the story of a little girl who got a cleft pallet surgery or about the dog that had been dropped off at a high kills shelter’s journey to his forever home.
 It is the story that tugs at the heartstrings of donors and motivates them to open their wallets and give.

 Organizational skills is another important one for a wide variety of responsibilities, such as campaign management, event planning, stewardship, grant proposals and management, gift recording and financial reporting.

 When the manager of the annual fund is disorganized, donor needs and requests might be forgotten, which can result in a disgruntled donor.

 When the person in charge of the Capital Campaign launch party forgets donor A and donor B cannot be seated at the same table, both donors might opt to leave the event early.

 While there are a few nonprofits that are completely funded by foundations or grant money, the majority of nonprofits depend on donations to meet their financial obligations and commitments.
 These gifts most often come about because a relationship is formed between the donor and the people in the organization.

 This is especially true when it comes to larger donations—over $1000 per year.
 These relationships are cultivated over time.
 In some cases, it might take years before a donor makes a significant contribution.

-Relationship building the most important factor in a successful capital campaign, but relationship building is not only required for campaign and annual funds.
+Relationship building the most important factor in a successful capital campaign, but relationship building is not only required for the campaign and annual funds.

 It is at the crux of community partnerships and corporate sponsorships, and many nonprofit organizations rely on both for programming and support of their overall mission.

 In my role as a director of development, board member and major gifts, volunteer, everything hinged on developing a relationship with the people who sat on the other side of the table.
 It meant remembering a birthday or favorite food, or an allergy.